Become a Contestant in the

 If you could travel anywhere in the world where would it be?

-The second question is a heritage question that specifically requires knowledge about the Czech or Slovak Republic.
+The second question is a "Authentic" that specifically requires knowledge about the Czech or Slovak Republic.
 Here are a few examples of heritage questions:

 If you could have dinner with any Czech or Slovak person who would it be and why?